xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ♦️ Scenario 1: User burns during Hour-1 of a cycle
+## ⚡️ Scenario 1: User burns during Hour-1 of a cycle

-  - Let’s say you decide to burn 10,000 batches during the first hour of the daily cycle on BNB Chain, where the value per batch is set at 0.1 BNB.
+Let’s say you decide to burn 10,000 batches during the first hour of the daily cycle on BNB Chain, where the value per batch is set at 0.1 BNB.
 Taking into account that the Batch Coefficient (BC) during the first hour of a cycle is 0.00005 and the Time Coefficient (FC) during the first hour is 50%, the protocol will determine your Burn Fee (BF) as 250 BNB.

 <br>

 $$
-BF = (0.5 \times 1,000) \times (1 - (10,000 \times 0.00005)) = 250 BNB
+BF = (0.5 \times 1,000) \times (1 - (10,000 \times 0.00005)) = 250 \space BNB
 $$

 <br>

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ♦️ Scenario 2: User burns during Hour-24 of a cycle
+## ⚡️ Scenario 2: User burns during Hour-24 of a cycle

-  - Now, let’s say you decide to burn 10,000 batches during the last hour of the daily cycle on BNB Chain, where the value per batch is set at 0.1 BNB.
+Now, let’s say you decide to burn 10,000 batches during the last hour of the daily cycle on BNB Chain, where the value per batch is set at 0.1 BNB.
 Taking into account that the Batch Coefficient (BC) during the last hour of a cycle is 0 and the Time Coefficient (FC) during the last hour is 100%, the protocol will determine your Burn Fee (BF) as 1,000 BNB.

 <br>

 $$
-BF = (1 \times 1,000) \times (1 - (10,000 \times 0)) = 1,000 BNB
+BF = (1 \times 1,000) \times (1 - (10,000 \times 0)) = 1,000 \space BNB
 $$

 <br>